fllevent/fllevent.com/README.md

   client.fllevent.com
   api.fllevent.com

-and sets up a database with phpmyadmin
+and sets up a mysql  database with phpmyadmin